openbaton/docs/docs/nfvo-installation.md

 spring.jpa.show-sql=false
 spring.jpa.hibernate.ddl-auto=create-drop
 ```
 By deafault ActiveMQ is installed on the host of the NFVO.
-Be aware of the fact that if you want your VNFM to be executed on a different host, you will need that ActiveMQ is reachable also from the extern.
+Be aware of the fact that if you want your VNFM to be executed on a different host, you will need ActiveMQ to be reachable also from the extern.
-**Note:** when you want to deploy a VNF (EMS) in a VM which runs on a different host respect to the NFVO, you will need to configure the activemq endpoint (spring.activemq.broker-url) with the real IP of the NFVO host (instead of localhost).
+**Note:** when you want to deploy a VNF (EMS) in a VM which runs on a different host in respect to the NFVO, you will need to configure the activemq endpoint (spring.activemq.broker-url) with the real IP of the NFVO host (instead of localhost).
 ```properties
 # activeMQ
 spring.activemq.broker-url=tcp://localhost:61616